Watchmaker Glossary

 Clock

-Cogwheel clock
+Rack clock

 Clock which, driven by its own weight, slides along a rectilinear rack.

-Monumental public clock also called belfry clock.
+Monumental public clock also called a belfry clock.

 Master clock or master clock

-Navy clock
+Marine clock

 Term used until the 19th century to designate marine chronometers.